mahinbs/perle/server/README.md

-# Perlé Backend
+# SyntraIQ Backend

-Express + TypeScript backend with Supabase integration for the Perlé application.
+Express + TypeScript backend with Supabase integration for the SyntraIQ application.

 ## 🚀 Quick Start